onnx/onnx/docs/Operators.md

   The convolution transpose operator consumes an input tensor and a filter, and computes the output.

-  The shape of the output can be calculated via the following equation:
+  If the pads parameter is provided the shape of the output is calculated via the following equation:

     output_shape[i] = stride[i] * (input_size[i] - 1) + output_padding[i] + kernel_shape[i] - pads[start_i] - pads[end_i]